ariadne-cps/ariadne/doc/preconditioned_graded_taylor_series_investigation.md

 The next investigation should exploit the already-existing incremental `Graded<Differential>` state more directly.
 In particular, instead of propagating a scalar tail through the whole Procedure DAG, measure whether only the **newly generated final grade(s)** omitted from the retained field are sufficient to bound the residual tail.
 For analytic operations the graded recurrence already computes coefficients degree-by-degree.
 A local tail estimate based on the first omitted grade and a validated convergence/majorant bound may preserve dependency information in retained grades and add a scalar enclosure only once at the final output.

 This is closer to Flow*-style high-order remainder estimation than a scalar interval algebra threaded through every elementary operation.

 ---

+### 9.42 Project success criteria: three simultaneous objectives (2026-09-24)

+The investigation must be judged against **three distinct objectives**, not only local runtime or step count:

+1. **Remove or substantially lower the approximation-error plateau as the integration step decreases.**
+   The key symptom that motivated this branch is that Ariadne's current Taylor/graded integrators stop gaining accuracy below a residual over-approximation floor as the step size is reduced, whereas Flow* appears to continue scaling better.
+Any new integrator architecture must demonstrate that reducing the step continues to reduce the over-approximation error over a meaningfully wider regime.

+2. **Permit larger validated integration steps.**
+   The new method should obtain a useful validated flow enclosure at larger `h` than the current GradedTaylorSeriesIntegrator for comparable approximation quality.
+The present Gronwall-based prototype already shows evidence in this direction through substantially fewer accepted sets at tight tolerances.

+3. **Improve total execution time at equal over-approximation error.**
+   Raw cost per step is not the right final metric.
+The comparison must fix the achieved over-approximation error and compare total runtime over the same simulated horizon.
+A method that takes fewer/larger steps but has more expensive individual steps is only successful if the end-to-end runtime at equal final error is lower.

+These objectives are coupled but must be measured separately.
+In particular:
+- fewer steps alone does not prove better accuracy scaling;
+- a lower local residual alone does not prove better end-to-end runtime;
+- a faster step alone is irrelevant if the method reaches the same approximation-error plateau;
+- wall-clock comparisons at different achieved errors are not fair.

+The benchmark protocol should therefore retain, for each method and tolerance/step regime:
+- simulated horizon;
+- accepted/rejected step count and effective step sizes;
+- final or maximum over-approximation error using the same metric;
+- total runtime;
+- runtime versus achieved error curve;
+- error versus step-size curve.

+A successful Flow*-like integrator should improve all three axes together: a lower error floor, larger viable steps, and a better runtime/error Pareto curve.

+This triple objective is now the governing criterion for future experiments.
+Optimisations that improve only a local subphase but do not plausibly contribute to at least one of these three goals should be deprioritised.

+---